 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within a box to the exterior of the property.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Gas is from the main supply with the meter located in an external inspection box.
+Water thanking the second section is Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece bathroom suite.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Cold water is from the public main and where seen plumber fittings were of copper and PVC pipework.
+The cold water tank in the roof void appears to be PVC although fully insulated and not closely inspectable.
+The sanitary arrangements comprise a four piece white suite in the main bathroom and three piece white suite in the en suite shower room.
+Harding and Hard contain A Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Hot water is supplied via a wall mounted combination boiler situated within the kitchen.
-The boiler serves the central heating system via radiators.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
-Fire, smoke and burglar alarms Visually inspected.
+The property has a system of central heating via radiators.
+The gas boiler is located within the kitchen and also provides hot water.
+There is an insulated hot water storage tank within the roof void.
+Drainage Drainage covers etc. were not lifted. · · Neither drains nor drainage systems were tested.
+Foul and surface water drainage appears to be to main public sewer.
+Fire amake and burnley alarma Vigually inspected Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke alarms were noted.
+Smoke alarm present.
 Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.